ibm-cloud-docs/vpc/about-sgx-confidential-computing.md

 The following are some of the use cases for confidential computing with SGX.

-* **Confidentiality and Privacy of Workloads and Appliations** within a Confidential Computing environment make sure that data privacy and security applications are always protected.
+* **Confidentiality and Privacy of Workloads and Applications** within a Confidential Computing environment make sure that data privacy and security applications are always protected.

-* **Confidential AI and Analytics** enables data and business analytics applications, machine learning models, and applications within secure enclaves.
+* **Confidential AI and Analytics** enable data and business analytics applications, machine learning models, and applications within secure enclaves.
 Includes SMPC applications that also help gain data insights.

-* **Secure Multi-party Compute** enable distributed SMPC, where participants are ensured that their data and insights are protected even when calculated outside their direct control.
+* **Secure Multi-party Compute** enables distributed SMPC, where participants are ensured that their data and insights are protected even when calculated outside their direct control.

 * **Digital Assets** is the trusted platform for digital custody solutions, for storing and transferring high value digital assets in highly secure wallets, reliable at scale.